rcgsheffield/airbods/README.md

 Data pipelines and data storage for Airbods air measurement experiments.

+This document contains some descriptions of how the system is built and how to administer and maintain it.

 The data are described in the [Metadata](#Metadata) section below.

 # Usage